 Pop of color – Currently, the most popular background color for a headshot is WHITE.
 White is crisp, clean and points all the attention to YOU!
-Alternatively, given that almost everyone has a white background, the best way to stand out is with a pop of color!
-So, catch the eye of people scrolling by your post with something extra by including a colorful background in your next headshot session.
+Alternatively, given that many people have a white background, the best way to stand out is with a pop of color!
+So, catch the eye of people scrolling with something extra by including a colorful background in your next headshot session.
 And here’s the good news: we can easily provide you with a color background version of any simple headshot even after the session with a little help from Photoshop.

-Make sure that your headshot is impactful, recognizable, and stands out from the crowd if you are really looking to polish up that LinkedIn profile.
+Make sure that your headshot is impactful, recognizable, and stands out from the crowd Polish up that LinkedIn profile.
 Click here to see some past client headshot and branding photos.